-Since the legislation was introduced in May 2013, 321 Prior Approval applications for change of use from office to residential have been received by the Council.
-138 of these applications have been permitted and 89 of the resulting schemes completed by the end of March 2022.
-For the completed schemes the total amount of floorspace lost is known, and from the occupied floorspace lost totals resulting from these completions an estimate of the number of jobs lost can be calculated by using the best jobs to floorspace ratio model available (1 job per 11.3 m2).
+Since the legislation was introduced in May 2013, 335 Prior Approval applications for change of use from office to residential have been received by the Council.
+142 of these applications have been permitted and 93 of the resulting schemes completed by the end of March 2023.
+For the completed schemes the total amount of floorspace lost is known, and from the occupied floorspace lost totals resulting from these completions an estimate of the number of jobs lost can be calculated by using the best jobs to floorspace ratio model available (1 job per 11.3 m).

-Table 6b: Estimated Number of Jobs Lost as a result of Completed Prior Approval Schemes in Harrow Metropolitan Centre
+Table 6b: Estimated Number of Jobs Lost as a result of Completed Prior ApprovalSchemes in Harrow Metropolitan Centre